andreasabel/inCode/entry/practical-dependent-types-in-haskell-1.md

 and…

 Oh wait.
 We can’t directly pattern match on lists like that in Haskell.
-But, what we can do is move the list from the type level to the value level using singletons.
+But what we *can* do is move the list from the type level to the value level using *singletons*.
+The *[typelits-witnesses](http://hackage.haskell.org/package/typelits-witnesses)* library offers a handy singleton for just this job.

-The
-*[typelits-witnesses](http://hackage.haskell.org/package/typelits-witnesses)*
-library offers a handy singleton for just this job.
 If you have a type level list of nats, you get a `KnowNats ns` constraint.
 This lets you